Tirupallantu

-The Tirupallantu (திருப்பல்லாண்டு), also rendered the Pallandu, is a Tamil benedictory hymn dedicated to the Hindu deity Vishnu.
-Written by the poet-saint Periyalvar, it is the opening hymn of the medieval devotional compendium of the Alvars, the Nalayira Divya Prabandham.
-It is referenced in other works of this anthology, such as the Perumal Tirumoli.
+The Tirupallantu (திருப்பல்லாண்டு), also rendered as the Pallandu, is a Tamil benedictory hymn dedicated to the Hindu deity Vishnu.
+Composed by the poet-saint Periyalvar, it serves as the opening hymn of the Nalayira Divya Prabandham, medieval devotional compendium of the Alvars.
+It is also referenced in other works of this anthology, such as the Perumal Tirumoli.

-This hymn is commonly recited at temples that adhere to the Sri Vaishnava tradition during the morning.
+This hymn is commonly recited during morning prayers at temples that adhere to the Sri Vaishnava tradition.

 Etymology

-Tiru is a Tamil word that denotes sacredness, while paḷḷāṇṭu translates to 'many years.'
+Tiru is a Tamil honorific prefix denoting sacredness or holiness, while paḷḷāṇtu translates literally to 'many years.'

 Legend

-There exists a Sri Vaishnava legend regarding the composition of this hymn.
-Periyalvar was once invited by the Pandya king to participate in a religious debate.
-The poet-saint was able to defeat a number of Jain scholars in this event, which won him the praise of the king.
-He was honoured by the monarch with a procession, where he was taken around the capital while seated upon an elephant.
-Pleased by his devotee, Vishnu himself descended upon the earth to meet him, upon his mount Garuda.
-Witnessing the deity's presence, and worrying that he was precariously seated upon his mount, Periyalvar glorified him with the Tirupallantu, wishing him protection and longevity.
+A Sri Vaishnava legend recounts the circumstances surrounding the composition of this hymn.
+Periyalvar was invited by the Pandya king to participate in a theological debate at his court.
+The poet-saint successfully defeated competing Jain scholars in the debate, winning the king's admiration and patronage.
+He was honoured by the monarch with a grand procession, riding through the capital atop an elephant.
+Pleased by his devotee, Vishnu himself descended to Earth accompanied by Lakshmi,riding upon his mount Garuda.
+Overwhelmed by the deity's majestic presence–and fearing for his safety out of intense maternal devotion (vātsalya)–Periyalvar glorified Vishnu by singing the Tirupallantu, invoking protection and longevity upon the Lord.